-In 2006, the District filed on water rights in Pine Valley, northwest of Cedar City, a basin that had been virtually unappropriated over the past 150+ years.
+In 2006, the District filed on water rights in Pine Valley, northwest of Cedar City in Water Right Basin 14, a basin that had been virtually unappropriated over the past 150+ years.

 The conversation of finding new sources of water is not new.
 Western States have continually extended their reach to supply water to the people.
 We are proud of the collaboration wherein a water right settlement agreement was developed between the State Engineer, Beaver County Commission, SITLA and the District.
 The settlement and 15,000 acre-feet of Pine Valley water rights for the District were court decreed in 2019.